socsieng/IndentX/readme.md

 ![After JSON formatting](docs/images/json_after.png)

 Note: If starting with a JavaScript object and you want to maintain the JavaScipt object format, use the [Indent](#Indenting) command instead.

+### IndentX: Convert JSON to YAML

+The *Convert JSON to YAML* command will try to convert a JSON document into YAML.
+As this feature is still very new, my personal experience with YAML is limited, this feature should be considered very *alpha*.
+Please [submit any issues](https://github.com/socsieng/IndentX/issues) you may have.

 ## How it works